ricsi98/sentiment_analysis_api/README.md

+# Sentiment Analysis API
-# Overview
+## Overview

-The FastAPI Sentiment Analysis API is a web service that provides sentiment analysis using the VADER model.
+The Sentiment Analysis API is a web service that provides sentiment analysis using the VADER model.
 It offers endpoints to predict sentiment, check the API's health, and retrieve model metadata.

-# Features
+## Features

 - Sentiment analysis of text using VADER model.
 - Health check endpoint for monitoring the API's status.
 - Model metadata endpoint to retrieve information about the deployed model.

-# Installation
+## Installation

 1. Clone the repository: